Professors Calef, DeMarco

 Majors in AMRS who are planning to pursue advanced graduate work are encouraged to take LATI 110 & LATI 111 and, in their senior year, AMRS 490 - Independent Study.
 With the assistance of a faculty supervisor, the student should determine the topic of their project, establish an initial bibliography, and determine a timeline for paper drafts.
 Depending on the nature of the topic, the supervisor may advise the student to secure the participation of additional faculty members.
 Under this committee format, the faculty committee will oversee the project and assess the student’s progress.
 If no committee is established, all oversight and evaluation will be performed by the faculty supervisor.

-By fulfilling major requirements, Ancient, Medieval, and Renaissance majors can satisfy University distribution requirements in Groups I, III, and IV.
+By fulfilling major requirements, Ancient, Medieval, and Renaissance majors can satisfy many University distribution requirements.

 (select any three)

 (select any six; required paper in one course)